adrianrudnik/pushover-cli/README.md

 ## Configuration

+There are two ways to pass on your pushover credentials: Environment variables or a configuration file.

 ### Environment variables

-There are two ways to pass on your pushover credentials: Environment variables or a configuration file.

-The setup for environment varialbes is pretty straigt forward, set the following ones and they will be picked up by this tool.
+The setup for environment variables is pretty straightforward, set the following ones, and they will be picked up by this tool.

 | Variable          | Description |
 | ----------------- | ----------- |